calebvergene/Internity/README.md

 # About

-Internify offers over **12,000** internship applications for you to apply for, all in one click.
-Internify is an open source application hub built to organize and track all of your applications in one place.
-Internify also offers a **resume screening similarity test**, scanning and comparing your resume to each internship application using AI and NLP through spaCy.
+Internity offers over **12,000** internship applications for you to apply for, all in one click.
+Internity is an open source application hub built to organize and track all of your applications in one place, offering a **resume screening similarity test** that analyzes and compares your resume to each internship application using AI and NLP through spaCy.
 This process recommends you to applications that are looking for applicants with *your* skills, increasing your odds at landing an internship.

 # Features